1997 Indianapolis 500: Re-start

 The race picked up single-file from the pits at lap 16.
 The first two laps were run under caution as warm-up laps, however, they counted towards the race total.
 On lap 18, the green flag came out with Tony Stewart resuming the lead against a very bunched-up field.
-Robby Gordon was practically alongside Robbie Buhl when the green flag dropped, stripped him of the 3rd place and rapidly closed up on Arie Luyendyk on the backstretch, but he suddenly veered to the warm-up lane in Turn 3, as his engine had caught fire.
+Robby Gordon was practically alongside Robbie Buhl when the green flag dropped, stripped him of the third place and rapidly closed up on Arie Luyendyk on the backstretch, but he suddenly veered to the warm-up lane in Turn 3, as his engine had caught fire.
 Gordon jumped out of the car, with his driver's suit burning from leaked methanol in the cockpit, and began rolling vigorously in the grass to put the fire out.

 The caution came out, and the car was returned to the pits, with Gordon still willing to drive, but he had to retire from the race with first and second-degree burns on his wrists and right thigh, for which he would miss an entire month of Winston Cup competition.
-This would eventually lead to Gordon being released at the end of the year, after falling out of grace with Felix Sabates, who weeks later stated that his team would not be back to the Indy 500, being displeased with the attitude of the paddock and the style of Indy car racing.
+This would eventually lead to Gordon being released at the end of the year, after falling out of grace with Felix Sabates, who later said that his team would not be back to the Indy 500, being displeased with the attitude of the paddock and the style of Indy car racing.

-As the field lined up for the restart on Lap 23, four cars tangled in turn 4.
-Steve Kinser, up to 10th place, misjudged the procedure and tagged Eliseo Salazar from behind.
+As the field lined up for the restart on Lap 23, four cars tangled in Turn 4.
+Steve Kinser, up to tenth place, misjudged the procedure and tagged Eliseo Salazar from behind.
 In the ensuing avoiding measures, Mark Dismore slowed down in 13th place, only to be rear-ended by Roberto Guerrero, retiring on the spot.
 Salazar and Guerrero would lose laps with extensive repairs, but Kinser only had to replace his front wing.
 The first significant green flag racing of the week finally began at Lap 28, with Stewart leading Luyendyk and Buhl.
 Jeff Ward and Buddy Lazier were fourth and fifth in front of Vincenzo Sospiri and Scott Goodyear, having gained two and four positions respectively on the previous restart.